input-output-hk/cardano-sl/docs/proposals/hdw-threshold.md

 Document is structured as follows:

-1. Introduction: agree on terminology, goals
+1. Introduction: agree on terminology
 2. Requirements: what functionality is required, desirable
 3. Existing implementation
 4. Possible solutions